 International Strategic Partnership Seedcorn Funds

-International Strategic Partnership Seedcorn Funds are available to assist with Swansea University staff travel costs to Texas for the purpose of developing new collaborative activity with one (or more) of the University's Texas partner institutions in one (or more) of the following areas:
+International Strategic Partnership Seedcorn Funds are available to support Swansea University staff in the development of new collaborations with one (or more) of the University's Texas partner institutions in one (or more) of the following areas:

 - Collaborative research

 Ten awards of £1,000 each are available in 2020/21.

 A number of internationally renowned academics from Texas partner universities have been appointed into Honorary positions at Swansea to further strengthen collaborations in teaching and research:

 - Professor Philip Bobbit (University of Texas at Austin)